RADIUS Events Logs: How to View and Access Them

 Source: Virtualization How To

 Network Policy Server (NPS) is Microsoft’s implementation of RADIUS.
 Network Policy Server logs can be viewed using Windows Server Manager or Windows Event Viewer UI (another system, part of the larger Windows Server package).
 You must decide whether you want to log RADIUS client authentication and accounting information to text log files stored on the local computer or to a SQL Server database on either the local computer or a remote computer.
-Like with other RADIUS servers, NPS event logs contain authentication results and the reason for any failed authentication attempts.

-NPS and Active Directory (AD) are generally tied to on-premise infrastructure, as well.
+NPS and Active Directory (AD) are generally tied to on-premises infrastructure, as well.
 This means that NPS may not be a suitable choice for organizations looking for cloud-based identity management and access control solutions, such as Azure AD (Microsoft Entra ID) or similar.

 FreeRADIUS Logs